tomatolog/manticore/docs/searching/searchd_query_log_formats/sphinxql_log_format.rst

     OPTION ranker=proximity;

-Note that <b>all</b> requests would be logged in this format, including those sent via ManticoreAPI and ManticoreSE, not just those sent via SphinxQL.
+Note that <b>all</b> requests would be logged in this format, including those sent via SphinxAPI and ManticoreSE, not just those sent via SphinxQL.
 Also note, that this kind of logging works only with plain log files and will not work if you use ‘syslog’ service for logging.